paunovic/envo/README.md

 `[tool.envo.environments.<env>.vars]` table. `envo localhost` runs with only `ENVO_ENVIRONMENT` set - direnv owns local.

-`envo --no-vars <environment> <command...>` skips materialization
+`envo --no-vars <environment> <command...>` skips variable materialization
-entirely: `ENVO_ENVIRONMENT` is still set and the profile's credentials are configured, but the declared vars never reach ssm - envo prints one notice to stderr so the leaner environment is never silent.
+entirely: `ENVO_ENVIRONMENT` is still set and the profile's credentials are configured, but the declared variables aren't resolved from the SSM.

 ## Refresh and eval